[Beta] Web UI

 Fetching the Project List

-You can use projectListPromise to provide a promise that overrides where the Feast UI fetches the project list from.
+By default, the Feast UI fetches the project list from the app root path.
+You can use projectListPromise to provide a promise that overrides where it's fetched from.

 Custom Tabs